 Let me list down the steps required in winterizing an electric pressure washer.

-Step 2: Now, it’s time to remove all the remaining water and detergent solution from the entire system.
+Now, it’s time to remove all the remaining water and detergent solutions from the entire system.
 For that, get a bucket full of water and put the detergent hose in the bucket.
 Then connect the garden hose to the unit.

 This is how you should winterize the electric pressure washer following some easy steps.